ckeditor/ckeditor4-docs/guides/dev/configuration/toolbar/README.md

 readers.
 That name will be used by CKEditor to search for the "readable" name of each toolbar group in the editor language files (the `toolbarGroups` entries).

 Screen readers will announce each of the toolbar groups by using either their readable name (if it is available) or their defined `name` attribute.

+## Custom Toolbar Demo

+See the [working "Custom Editor Toolbar" sample](http://sdk.ckeditor.com/samples/toolbar.html) that showcases an editor instance with a one-row toolbar set to include just a few most relevant editing features.

+## Related Features

+Refer to the following resources for more information about editor toolbar:

+ * The [Toolbar Location](#!/guide/dev_toolbarlocation) feature lets you change the toolbar position in classic editor.
+ * The [Shared Toolbar and Bottom Bar](#!/guide/dev_sharedspace) feature lets you place the toolbar in a designated page element and share it among multiple editor instances used on one page.